Partners in foam – Sunrise Medical Inc’s acquisition of Comfort Sleeper

 Bio Clinic has an even higher-ticket item, a 3-inch thick, three-zone pad retailing at $24.99 to $39.99, twin size.
 Down a notch, and representing the bulk of department store business, are three-zone ventilated pads, with retails from $16.99 to $19.99, twin size.

-At the mid-price point, buyers can choose a dual-peak design with a suggested retail of $12.99 to $19.99, twin size.
-Finally, at the opening price point is a basic convoluted pad which can retail for $9.99 to $16.99, twin size.
+At the mid-price point, buyers can choose a dual-peak design with a suggested retail of $12.99 to $19.99, king size futon mattress.
+Finally, at the opening price point is a basic convoluted pad which can retail for $9.99 to $16.99, twin size futon mattress.

 Pillows include ventilated or non-ventilated, all foam or foam-and-fiber, high peaks or low peaks.
 Prices range from $7.99 for a basic convoluted foam pillow to $19.99 for a three-zone, combination foam-and-fiber pillow.